zencart/documentation/content/dev/code/notifiers.md

 }
 ```

-### Mods which support Notifier Use
+### Plugins which support Notifier Use
-A number of mods are provided which can be helpful during development when using notifiers:
+Some plugins which can be helpful during development when using notifiers include:

 * [Zen Cart Notifier Report](https://www.zen-cart.com/downloads.php?do=file&id=2260)
 * [Zen Cart Notifier Trace](https://www.zen-cart.com/downloads.php?do=file&id=1114)